-Don’t tell the admissions committee you’re a good person; show them you’re a good person by writing in detail about a good deed you performed.
-Don’t tell them you’re the best basketball player in the state; set a scene and describe how you led your team to victory in the championship game.
-A good rule of thumb to follow here is, use verbs, not adjectives.
+Don’t tell the admissions committee you’re a good person—show them you’re a good person by writing about a good deed that you performed.
+Don’t tell them you’re the best basketball player in the state—set the scene and describe how you led your teammates to victory in the championship game.
+A good rule of thumb here is to try and use verbs, rather than adjectives.

 Do Respect Word Limits

-It’s also likely that you can tell a great story about yourself without going over the word limit.
-Being confined to five paragraphs or a couple of pages will force you to get rid of unnecessary details and only write about the most important, interesting aspects of your story.
+Besides, you can tell a great story about yourself without going over the word limit.
+Being confined to five paragraphs or a couple of pages forces you to get rid of unnecessary details and write only about the most important and interesting aspects of your story.

-Do Obey the Rules of Grammar
+Do Obey The Rules Of Grammar

 Do Personalize Your Statement

-Do a thorough edit and once-over to make sure you haven’t inadvertently mentioned how much you want to attend Harvard in the personal statement you’re sending to Yale.
+Do a thorough once-over to make sure you haven’t accidentally mentioned how much you want to attend Duke in the personal statement you’re sending to Georgetown.
 (This might seem like a no-brainer, but admissions officials report goofs like this happen all the time.)